Ashung/import-colors-sketch/README.md

 - Import Colors to Document / Global
 - Import Colors as Library
-- Export Document / Global Colors
+- Export Document / Global Colors to .txt or .clr file
-- Convert Colors to .clr File
+- Convert Colors to .txt or .clr File
 - Reset Global Colors

 ## Supported Formats